rubymonsters/ruby-for-beginners/source/09-everything_an_object/02-object_methods.md

 That's right, `methods` is a method defined on all objects (just like `class`, and `is_a?`).

-When you call it then it will return an array of symbols, which are all of the method names that the object has.
-It makes sense to sort this array, so it is easier to read:
+When you call it then it will *return* an array of symbols, which are all of the method names that the object has.
+It makes sense to sort this array, so it is easier to read. `sort` is a method that is defined on arrays.
+So we can call the method `sort` on the array that is returned by the method `methods`, like so:

 ```ruby
 $ irb